rcmachado/documentation/content/en/developers/dogstatsd/high_throughput.md

 {{% /tab %}}
 {{% tab "PHP" %}}

-Starting with version `1.5.0` of the PHP client the telemetry is enabled by default for the `BatchedDogStatsd` client and disabled by default for the `DogStatsd` client.
+Starting with version `1.5.0` of the PHP client, the telemetry is enabled by default for the `BatchedDogStatsd` client and disabled by default for the `DogStatsd` client.

 | Metrics Name                               | Metric Type | Description                                                                             |